 Minneapolis City Budget

-In August, Mayor Betsy Hodges proposed a budget for the City of Minneapolis for 2016, which leads to a City Council process to review and approve a final budget in December.
-The proposed $1.22 billion operating and capital budget for 2016 includes a 3.4 percent increase in the City’s portion of the 2016 property tax levy, compared to 2015.
+Mayor Betsy Hodges proposed a budget for the City of Minneapolis for 2017, which leads to a City Council process to review and approve a final budget in December.
+The proposed $1.3 billion operating and capital budget for 2017 includes a 5.5 percent increase in the City’s portion of the 2017 property tax levy, compared to 2016.
 Of the City’s total budget, only about 20 percent is funded through property taxes.
 Your property taxes fund basic City services such as:

 - Police and fire